Perspective | Tom Seaver was my boyhood idol. He never let me down.

 When I sat down with Seaver that day in Houston, after I’d answered all his questions about Woodward and Ben Bradlee, he was engaging and anecdotal.
 At one point, I mentioned how he always said he knew his delivery was perfect when he had dirt on his knee because it meant he was getting low and driving all the way through his release.

 He laughed the high-pitched laugh I’d been hearing since I was a kid.
-“I’ve always told people that and there’s some truth to it,” he said.
+“I’ve always told people that, and there’s some truth to it,” he said.
 “But I always rub dirt on the knee, regardless, so the hitters will see it and think, ‘Oh, Tom’s in a groove today.’
 Sometimes I was, sometimes I wasn’t, but I wanted them to think I was no matter what.”

 His career numbers are, as Casey Stengel would have said, amazin.’
 He won 311 games and pitched 61 shutouts among his 231 (!) complete games.
 He came within two outs of a perfect game against the Chicago Cubs in 1969 — he called it his “imperfect” game — and pitched a no-hitter for the Reds in 1978.
 All his numbers were extraordinary, including the 98.84 percent of the Hall of Fame votes he received in 1992.